Lightning-Universe/stable-diffusion-deploy/README.md

 ______________________________________________________________________

 # Muse
-Opensource stable-diffusion production server to show how to deploy diffusion models in a real production environment with: load-balancing, gpu-inference, performance-testing, micro-services orchestration and more.
+Open source, stable-diffusion production server to show how to deploy diffusion models in a real production environment with: load-balancing, gpu-inference, performance-testing, micro-services orchestration and more.
+All handled easily with the [Lightning Apps framework](https://lightning.ai/lightning-docs/).

 [The app is live here](https://lightning.ai/muse).